Tenants love their pets and if you don't allow them you could be missing out. But how do you set a good pet policy to protect your rental?

 If you don’t want to ban specific breeds you can instead create a weight requirement.
 Ie. no more than 35lbs or taller than 20 inches.
 This will allow you to exclude many of the dangerous breeds without specifying – plus bigger dogs often cause more wear and tear than the small ones (not always though!).

-A final thing to think about on this note is only allowing specific animals.
-Tenants cannot then for example take in animals from friends or families or replace their dog that dies with a new puppy – at least not without talking to you first and having you approve the animal.
+A final thing to think about on this note is only allowing approved animals.
+Tenants can only have those animals approved by you.
+And cannot take in animals from friends or families or replace their dog that dies with a new puppy – at least not without talking to you first and having you approve the animal.

 Your pet policy should also list the responsibilities the tenant has towards their pet once they are living in your rental.